 Even if you don't have chronic eczema, strengthening your barrier is a good idea: "It protects us from mechanical injury, low humidity, cold, heat, sun, wind, chemical exposure, bacteria, viruses, fungi, and other pathogens," explains board-certified dermatologist Hadley King, M.D., stating that, "a healthy barrier is critical to normal skin function."

 Check out our guide to strengthening your barrier here.

 Take an apple cider vinegar bath.

 OK, so back to that skin barrier.
 It needs an acidic (low) pH not only to protect against bacteria but to retain moisture too.
-However, scientists have found that people with eczema tend to have higher skin pH levels than those without.
+However, scientists have found1 that people with eczema tend to have higher skin pH levels than those without.
 Plus, in folks who do have eczema, skin lesions usually have a higher pH than unaffected skin.
-Studies have shown that lowering the pH reduces the inflammatory TH2 response and speeds up barrier function recovery, both of which are key drivers in eczema.
+Studies have shown that lowering the pH reduces the inflammatory TH2 response and speeds up barrier function recovery2, both of which are key drivers in eczema.